stacks-network/docs/_develop/app-reviewers.md

 ## Awario

-Awario providees data about app awareness through measure of reach, mentions, and growth.
+Awario provides data about app awareness by scanning the web for 'Mentions' of the app name.
+The Awario score for App Mining is a result of measuring the Reach of these Mentions (specifically, Blog/News mentions), combined with the growth rate of overall Reach, combine with a binary examination of Mentions on social media.

 Awario rankings start counting at the start of the month the app was submitted, and the results are incorporated into the rankings the month following.
 This means that any data used in calculations is from the previous month.
 New apps to the program do not incorporate this score on their first month of being enrolled.

-Awario provides the following information for ranking:

-- Reach is the estimated online *Reach of the Mention* collected on the brand.
-For example, reach would include how many impressions a tweet mentioning the app actually generated.
-- The log of the `reach` score is calculated by `= if(X2=0, "", log10(X2))`
-- The Awario growth score is the percentage change in total reach from the last month to this month (`NOT log10`)
-- Awario Average is calculated by `reach/growth Z`.
-If `growth` is omitted, then this is just `reach z`.
+As of October 2019, Awario ranks apps based on Blended Awareness.

+Blended Awareness is comprised of 3 parts:
+1. A binary scoring on social networks. i.e. you get a number out of 5 max (1 point for any Mention registered on Facebook, Twitter, YouTube, Reddit, or Instagram).
+2. A “Reach score” for any Mentions in the News/Blog section.
+The Reach will have log10 scoring applied to it.
+3. A growth score, this will be calculated the same way, just limited to the growth in Reach from the News/Blog Mentions.

+Each of these three pieces will make up 1/3 of your overall Awario score.

 Blockstack publishes the Awario data sheet with all app mentions for auditing at the start of the audit period.
 Blockstack PBC employee social media accounts are omitted from the reach scores.
 There is also a manual scan of Awario data to remove any data suspected of a false match.